Arbitrary arrests, abuse the new norm in Nicaragua

-MANAGUA, Nicaragua (AP) — The 21-year-old agricultural economics student, nearly two months pregnant, had hoped to escape Nicaragua with her boyfriend, but a police officer on a motorcycle blocked their path as they were getting into taxis with other students to go to a safe house.
+MANAGUA, Nicaragua (AP) — The 21-year-old university student, nearly two months pregnant, had hoped to escape Nicaragua with her boyfriend, but a police officer on a motorcycle blocked their path as they were getting into taxis with other students to go to a safe house.

 Five police trucks loaded with masked and armed men dressed in civilian garb surrounded them.
 Uniformed officers began to search the students’ backpacks.
 One pulled out a blue-and-white Nicaraguan flag.